awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up.rst

 To load the AWSPowerShell module automatically every time you start a PowerShell session, add it to your PowerShell profile.
-Note, however, that adding commands to your PowerShell profile can slow down the speed at which a PowerShell session starts.
+Note, however, that adding commands to your PowerShell profile can slow the startup of your PowerShell session.

-The PowerShell :code:`$profile` variable contains the full path to the text file that contains your PowerShell profile.
+The PowerShell :code:`$profile` variable stores the full path to the text file containing your PowerShell profile.
 This variable is available only in a PowerShell session; it is not a Windows environment variable.
 To view the value of this variable, run :code:`echo`.